fescobar/allure-docker-service/README.md

 It's recommended to use Allure Docker Service UI container [New User Interface](#new-user-interface) for accessing to the information without credentials problems.

-You can define the main user credentials with env vars 'SECURITY_USER' & 'SECURITY_PASS' Also you need to enable the security to protect the endpoints with env var 'SECURITY_ENABLED'.
+You can define the `ADMIN` user credentials with env vars 'SECURITY_USER' & 'SECURITY_PASS' Also you need to enable the security to protect the endpoints with env var 'SECURITY_ENABLED'.

 Docker Compose example: